Disability pension and work

 What is an invalidity pension and who is entitled to it

-Disability pensions are provided by the state to people who are limited in some way from working due to long-term ill health.
+A disability pension is provided by the state to people who are restricted in some way from working because of long-term ill health.
 It is divided into three levels according to the severity of the condition and the degree of incapacity for work.

 The disability pension must be applied for either in person at the District Social Security Administration or online via the CSSA ePortal using electronic identification.
 You can use, for example, a bank identity or a data box.
 You will then have to fill in an occupational questionnaire, which establishes your qualifications and previous employment, and the assessment will be based on your medical records, which will be requested by the assessing doctor directly from your treating doctor.
 The authorities then have 90 days to process your application.